jep-project/jep/protocol.md

     }

     type StaticSyntax {
+        name: String                    // usually the filename of a syntax file, but some editors may store it differently (e.g. XML fragments in NP++)
         fileExtensions: [1,*] String    // list of file extensions for which syntax is to be used
         definition: String              // syntax definition in specified format
     }